This set of Artificial Intelligence Multiple Choice Questions & Answers (MCQs) focuses on “Problem Solving”.

 d) Model based agent

-12. The major component/components for measuring the performance of problem solving
+12. What is the major component/components for measuring the performance of problem solving?

 c) Time and Space complexity